 Displaying your company’s contact information is another strong trust signal.
 A prospect should, at least, know where your business is located before giving you their email address.

+Has your business won some awards?
+Display them on your site.
+Alternatively, if you haven’t received any awards, display testimonials from some customers.
+Visitors want to read what other customers have to say about your business.
 The more good things they read from other customers, the more trustworthy your site appears - and the more trustworthy your site appears, the more they would be willing to give you their email addresses.

 Conclusion on improving opt-in rate

-These are the nine on-site factors that are needed to improve opt-in rate.
+These are the nine on-site factors that are needed to improve the opt-in rate.
 Make sure you fix them.
 Improving your opt-in rate alone can increase your revenue without the need to boost your traffic.